OpenNebula/docs/source/deployment/open_cloud_networking_setup/hm-vlan.rst

 This guide describes how to enable Network isolation provided through host-managed VLANs.
 This driver will create a bridge for each OpenNebula Virtual Network and attach an VLAN tagged network interface to the bridge.
 This mechanism is compliant with `IEEE 802.1Q <http://en.wikipedia.org/wiki/IEEE_802.1Q>`__.

-The VLAN id will be the same for every interface in a given network, automatically compued by OpenNebula.
+The VLAN id will be the same for every interface in a given network, automatically computed by OpenNebula.
 It may also be forced by specifying an ``VLAN_ID`` parameter in the :ref:`Virtual Network template <vnet_template>`.

 OpenNebula Configuration
 ================================================================================